vmp1/vmp1.github.io/_pages/research.md

 *The Impact of COVID-19 on Inequality and Poverty in Mexico* (with Nora Lustig).
 Estudios Económicos 36 (1), 7-25, January-June 2021. [(Link)](https://estudioseconomicos.colmex.mx/index.php/economicos/article/view/416).

 *Extreme Measures: A National Descriptive Analysis of Closure and Restructuring of Traditional Public, Charter, and Private Schools* (with Douglas N. Harris).
-Forthcoming in Education Finance and Policy. [(Working paper version)](https://reachcentered.org/uploads/technicalreport/2022-05-22-REACH-National-Closure-Restructuring-Tech-Report.pdf).
+Forthcoming in Education Finance and Policy. [(Link)](https://direct.mit.edu/edfp/article-abstract/doi/10.1162/edfp_a_00386/112923/Extreme-Measures-A-National-Descriptive-Analysis?redirectedFrom=fulltext).

 *Short and Long-Run Distributional Impacts of COVID-19 in Latin America* (with Nora Lustig, Guido Neidhöfer, and Mariano Tommasi).
 Forthcoming in Economia. [(Working paper version)](http://repec.tulane.edu/RePEc/ceq/ceq96.pdf).